Ashtosh3009/100-days-of-coding/Day-4/README.md

 For the fourth day of my coding challenge, I've accomplished the following:

 - **How To Make A Popup Using HTML, CSS And JavaScript | Create a Modal Box In HTML Website**: [video tutorial](https://youtu.be/AF6vGYIyV8M?si=IRbrJeAtTi31KG4I).
+- **Finding the Second Largest Element - Array Operations**: Strengthen understanding of array traversal and conditional statements by implementing a method to find the second largest element in an array.

 Feel free to join me on this journey!
 I'll be updating this README with my daily progress, so stay tuned for more updates.
 If you have any suggestions, feedback, or just want to say hi, feel free to reach out.
 Let's code together! 🚀